 Place your truffle in the container with a fresh piece of unperfumed kitchen towel or facial tissue.
 This is to absorb a little of the moisture escaping the truffle, and should be checked/changed daily.
 If it's noticeably damp to the touch, wipe the container drier with it and replace with a dry one.

-Place the container in a cool location, I use the vegetable crisper portion of the fridge, rather than the main shelves, the further insulation from the rest of the fridge definitely helps. -This observation has proven popular and is now also reccomended by a number of truffle sellers.
+Place the container in a cool location, I use the vegetable crisper portion of the fridge, rather than the main shelves, the further insulation from the rest of the fridge definitely helps. -This observation has proven popular and is now also recommended by a number of truffle sellers.

 Daily inspection is important.
 A ripe, refrigerated truffle is still respiring, and requires the small amount of fresh air provided by opening the container daily.